 - LIS 634: History of Children's Literature (3 credits)

-- LIS 692: Special Problems (on an approved archival topic such as genealogy research)
+- LIS 692: Special Problems (on an approved archival topic) (3 credits)

-Certificate Assessment: After successfully completing the required coursework, students are required to write a 2,500 to 4,500-word paper on an approved topic related to archives or special collections.
+After completing the required coursework, students are required to write a 2500- to 4500-word research paper on an approved topic related to archives or special collections.
 Instructions for the paper are available here (PDF).